-where $L$ is the length of the geometric partition for 1D cuts (a), $L_x$ and $L_y$ the patch size for 2D cuts (b), and (c) corresponds to the equal splitting of $H$ into four 2-local partitions. $CoR(A,B) = CoV(A,B)/ \sqrt{\Var(A) \Var(B)}$ denotes the correlation. $H_{cut}$ gives which 2-local terms of $H$ are cut in $H_1$ and added to $H_2$, and vice versa $H_{cut}^\prime$: $2 H_1 = H - H_{cut}+H_{cut}^\prime$.
-See also Def.~\ref{def:Explicit geometric partitionings} \begin{proof}[Proof (Sketch)] In all three cases, the proof is a composition of the variance of the Hamiltonians in $\mathcal{B}_{\rm Pauli}$ and $\mathcal{B}_{L_x, L_y}$ into the ones of the unit cell interaction $V$.
-The multi-linearity of the covariance and the invariance of the ground state enables an identification of terms yielding the respective factor for each case.
-See Appendix \ref{app:improvement} for technical details.
-For explicit examples of Pauli and geometric partitionings see Appendix~\ref{appendix:list_all_partitions}. \end{proof}

-We have formulated Theorem \ref{thm:improvement} as a sample improvement when measuring the Hamiltonian on non-degenerate eigenstates.
-Note that, case (a) is not a special case of (b), as the latter cuts in both directions s.t. for example setting $L_x=n_x$ will yield a weaker bound.
+\begin{proof}[Proof (sketch)] In all three cases, the proof is a composition of the variance of the Hamiltonians in $\mathcal{B}_{\rm Pauli}$ and $\mathcal{B}_{L_x, L_y}$ into the ones of the unit cell interaction $V$.
+The multi-linearity of the covariance and the invariance of the ground state enable an identification of terms yielding the respective factor for each case.
+See Appendix \ref{app:def_partitionings} for technical details.
+For explicit examples of Pauli and geometric partitionings see Appendix~\ref{appendix:list_all_partitions}. \end{proof} We have formulated Theorem \ref{thm:improvement} as a sample improvement when measuring the Hamiltonian on non-degenerate eigenstates.
+Note that case (a) is not a special case of (b), as the latter cuts in both directions, s.t. for example, setting $L_x=n_x$ will yield a weaker bound.
 It readily generalizes to other measurement schemes $\mathcal{B}$.
-A generalization from 2-local to $k$-local interactions is straightforward, albeit it comes with a weakening factor on the sample improvement, or respectively a scaling factor of necessary cluster lengths.
+A generalization from 2-local to $k$-local interactions is straightforward, albeit it comes with a weakening factor on the sample improvement, or respectively a scaling factor of necessary cluster thicknesses.